osg-htc/user-documentation/documentation/overview/references/frequently-asked-questions.md

 </details>

 <details>
-<summary>How do I change the project my jobs are affilaited with?</summary>
+<summary>How do I change the project my jobs are affiliated with?</summary>
 <br>
 The OSG team assigns individual user accounts to "projects" upon account creation.
 These projects are a way to track usage hours and capture information about the types of research running on OSG resources.
 A project typically corresponds to a research group headed by a single PI, but can sometimes represent a long-term multi-institutional project or some other grouping.
 If you only belong to a single project, that project will be charged automatically when you submit jobs.
 Run the following command to see a list of projects you belong to: